ursi/nix-make-shell/README.md

 `make-shell` takes the following arguments:
 ```
 { packages ? []
-, shellHook ? ""
+, setup ? ""
 , expand-aliases ? false
 }
 ```
 - `packages`: A list of packages who executables will be added to your `PATH` and whose Bash completions will be loaded.
-- `shellHook`: A script to execute when entering the Nix shell.
+- `setup`: A string of bash which will be executed when entering the shell.
-- `expand-aliases`: Whether or not aliases will be expanded during evaluation of `shellHook`.
-The default is `false`, as it makes the `shellHook` more likely to execute the same across systems.
+- `expand-aliases`: Whether or not aliases will be expanded during evaluation of `setup`.
+The default is `false`, as it makes `setup` more likely to execute the same across systems.

 and returns a derivation to be used by `nix develop` or `nix-shell`.